Schobbish/9oclock/README.md

 Creates a timer.
 You must follow this command with a length as a duration in the form `[d.]h:m[:s]`.
 Partial seconds are allowed.
 To start or pause the timer, simply click on it.
 (Starts/pauses on mouse up.)
 The timer prints its time in the form `[[h:]mm:]ss[.cc]`, with hundredths appearing once the time is below one minute.

 ## License
 This whole repository is licensed under the MIT License.
-What content exists on the website itself is licensed under a Creative Commons Attribution 4.0 International License.
+What little content exists on the website itself is licensed under a Creative Commons Attribution 4.0 International License just in case.